SamuelJacome/react-native-with-realm-database/README.md

 # react-native-with-realm-database
-A simple crud make with react-native and realm.
+A simple crud made with react-native and realm.